MaDiS: Taming Masked Diffusion Language Models for Sign Language Generation: Experiments

 \section{Experiments}

 \textbf{Datasets.} We evaluate MaDiS on three widely-adopted datasets: CSL-Daily \cite{csl-daily}, Phoenix-2014T \cite{2014T}, and How2Sign \cite{duarte2021how2sign}, which contain 20K/8K/35K video-text pairs for Chinese, American, and German sign languages, respectively.
-Since we focus on generating sign motions, we use the curated SMPL-X poses provided in \cite{zuo2025soke}.
+We use the curated SMPL-X poses provided in \cite{zuo2025soke} as sign motion representations.

 \textbf{Evaluation Metrics.} Due to the length difference between generated signs and ground truth, we follow the previous work \cite{zuo2025soke} to use dynamic time warping over joint position errors (DTW-JPE) as the major metric to measure sequence-level distances.
-Note that we do not compute procrustes alignment since it will align rotation before computing joint errors, leading to overoptimistic performance \cite{black2023bedlam}.
-As a complement, we use SiBLEU-4 as an indicator for token-level precision and report the sentence-level sign-to-text retrieval performance (R@1) \cite{bensabath2025text,cheng2023cico} using SiCLIP as a joint feature extractor for sign motions and texts.
+Note that we do not compute procrustes alignment (PA) since it will align rotation before computing joint errors, leading to overoptimistic performance \cite{black2023bedlam}.
+As a complement, we use SiBLEU-4 as an indicator for token-level precision and report the sentence-level sign-to-text retrieval performance (R@1) \cite{bensabath2025text,cheng2023cico} using SiCLIP as a joint feature extractor for signs and texts.